SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     ref->* = CORRESPONDING #( BASE ( ref->* ) VALUE #( itab2[ key2 = ref->key1 ] OPTIONAL ) ).
 ENDLOOP.
 "Assume the second table's shared component was also key1.
-In the second CORRESPONDING "you could then work with the EXCEPT addition to not overwrite the identicall named "component.
+In the second CORRESPONDING "you could then work with the EXCEPT addition to not overwrite the identically named "component.

 "Example similar to the previous one